gromanev/LynxMapper/README.md

 ## Description

-A simple library for comparing models to .NET Core for use in real production.
+A simple library for comparing models (mapping) to .NET Core for use in real production.

+Mapping is carried out with the help of special methods - transformers (transformators), which gives greater flexibility in use for solving real problems.

 ## Install